pnta-io/pnta-flutter-plugin/README.md

 #### iOS

-To use this plugin on iOS, make sure your Podfile includes the following setup.
+To use this plugin on iOS, make sure your Podfile **includes the following configuration** (you can copy the whole block if starting fresh):

-Replace your `ios/Podfile` contents with:

 ```ruby
 def flutter_root